 According to the Centers for Disease Control and Prevention, around 100 in every 100,000 Americans caught typhoid fever back in 1900.
 Thanks to modern methods of water disinfection, this figure had fallen to 0.1 by 2006 — so it's no surprise that the process has been described as one of the 10 greatest public health achievements of the 20th century.

 What Are The Most Common Disinfectants In The US?

 Throughout the United States, the exact disinfectant in your tap water can vary.
 Although public systems are required to add a disinfectant to make their tap water safe, the exact disinfectant they choose to use is up to them.
 Many switch between disinfectants based on their availability.
 The main stipulation is that, whatever they pick, it must be present in all the water that travels through the pipe system.

 Two of the most common disinfectants are chlorine (used by over 98% of US treatment plants) and chloramine.
 Chloramine is a compound that contains both chlorine and ammonia.
-We're all familiar with the distinctive smell of these chemicals from our public swimming pools, but you don't need to worry — you won't find the same variety in your tap water.
+We're all familiar with the distinctive smell of chlorine and chloramine in water because of our public swimming pools, but you don't need to worry — you won't find the same variety in your tap water.

 Drinking water usually contains monochloramine, whereas swimming pools contain dichloramine or trichloramine.
-These contain extra molecules of chloramine, which means it's stronger and not suitable for human consumption.
+These contain extra molecules of chloramine in water, which means it's stronger and not suitable for human consumption.

 Other disinfectants that might be used include:

 - Chlorine dioxide

 - Hydrogen peroxide